fluke/restockrocket.io/_posts/2021-09-16-Uninstall-App.md

 **Step 3:**	Find our app and click on the delete option **Step 4:**	Let us know why you want to uninstall and remove the App

-If you are facing any issues uninstalling our app, please reach out to us for support at **support@restockrocket.io**.
+If you are facing any issues uninstalling our app, please reach out to us for support at <a href="mailto:support@restockrocket.io">support@restockrocket.io</a>.